Bird control: Urban Environments

-The Humane Society of the United States (HSUS) recommends to reduce feeding gradually over several weeks, after which the flock will gradually disperse.
-To discourage pigeons from gathering, food attractants need to be cleaned up regularly, as often feeding occurs unintentionally.

-On public health they claim: "there is little evidence linking pigeons directly to human infections".
+For some species, deterrence may be accomplished by reducing incentives; the Humane Society of the United States recommends for feral pigeons to reduce feeding gradually over several weeks, after which the flock will disperse, and to clean food attractants regularly to avoid unintentional feeding.
+The Humane Society continues, "there is little evidence linking pigeons directly to human infections".
 Pigeon-related diseases are rare, and people most at risk are those with a compromised immune system.